-Each and every time and in all of the groups, the director quickly made his way over to the camera and started eyeing up shots.
-In one group, the kid who was the cinematographer wasn’t even sure what one was.
+In all of the groups, the director quickly made his way over to the camera and started eyeing up shots, and in one group, the kid who was the cinematographer wasn’t even sure what one was.

 In real life this obviously isn’t the scenario, for those who want to know more about one of films oldest relationships, this book is an excellent starting guide.

 Nothing says that you’re a director more than having a camera desk lamp.
 Right?

 Disclaimer, I have one of these, and they are awesome!

 Gifts for Audio heads